machinat/sociably/website/docs/telegram-platform.md

 });
 ```

-Finally, you have to register the webhook to subscribe events from Telegram.
+Finally, you have to register the webhook to subscribe to events from Telegram.
 You can use these codes to do that:

 ```ts